Polymorphic Coverage Types: Language

-Like other refinement type systems~\cite{JV21}, \langname{} supports three classes of types: \emph{base types}, \emph{basic types}, and \emph{refinement types}.
-Base types ($b$) include primitive types such as $\Code{unit}$, $\Code{bool}$, $\Code{nat}$, etc., and inductive datatypes (e.g., \Code{int list}, \Code{bool tree}, \Code{int list list}, etc.).
+\paragraph{Types}Like other refinement type systems~\cite{JV21}, \langname{} supports three classes of types: \emph{base types}, \emph{basic types}, and \emph{refinement types}.
+Base types ($b$) include primitive types such as $\Code{unit}$, $\Code{bool}$, $\Code{nat}$, etc., \cbnewadding{product types ($b \times b$), record types $\{\overline{x{:}b}\}$,} and inductive datatypes (e.g., \Code{int list}, \Code{bool tree}, \Code{int list list}, etc.).
 Basic types ($t$) extend base types with function types.
 Refinement types ($\S{\tau}$) qualify base types with both underapproximate and overapproximate propositions, expressed as predicates defined in first-order logic (FOL).
 Function parameters can also be qualified with overapproximate refinements that specify when it is safe to apply this function.
-In contrast, the return type of a function can only be qualified using an underapproximate refinement, reflecting the coverage property of the function's result and thus characterizing the values the function is guaranteed to produce.
-The erasure of a type $\tau$, $\eraserf{\tau}$, is the type that results from erasing all qualifiers in $\tau$.
+In contrast, the return type of a function can only be qualified using an underapproximate refinement, reflecting the coverage property of the function's result and thus characterizing the values the function is guaranteed to produce. \cbnewadding{The type context is defined normally, i.e., as a sequence of variable-type bindings consisting of overapproximate refinement types, underapproximate coverage types, and arrow (function) types.}

-\paragraph{Refinements and Logic} To express rich shape properties over inductive datatypes, we allow propositions to reference method predicates, as it is straightforward to generate verification conditions using these uninterpreted functions that can be handled by an off-the-shelf theorem prover like Z3~\cite{de2008z3}.
+\paragraph{Qualifiers} To express rich shape properties over inductive datatypes, we allow propositions to reference uninterpreted predicates, as it is straightforward to generate verification conditions using these uninterpreted predicates that can be handled by an off-the-shelf theorem prover like Z3~\cite{de2008z3}.
 As we describe in Section~\ref{sec:algorithm}, our typechecking algorithm imposes additional constraints on the form propositions can take, in order to ensure that its validity is decidable.
-In particular, we ensure that Z3 queries generated by our typechecker to check refinement validity are always over effectively propositional (EPR) sentences (i.e., prenex-quantified formulae of the form $\exists^*\forall^*\varphi$ where $\varphi$ is quantifier-free.)
+In particular, we require that uninterpreted predicates in our language are stratified and that the Z3 queries generated by our typechecker to check refinement validity are always over effectively propositional (EPR) sentences (i.e., prenex-quantified formulae of the form $\exists^*\forall^*\varphi$ where $\varphi$ is quantifier-free).